The Hofburg formed the original centre of the Habsburg court, where the Imperial family lived, worked and ruled (and ate 13-course dinners).

 The school is home to the famous Lipizzaner stallions and possesses a rich history that dates back to the 16th century.
 The entrance to the visitor centre and 18th-century arena sits opposite the Sisi Museum entrance.

-If you wish to see the horses in action, you have various options.
-It’s relatively simple to find tickets for the regular public training sessions or formal performances, though you may want to book ahead as they are popular.
+It’s relatively simple to find tickets for the public training sessions or formal performances, though you may want to book ahead as they are popular.
+The school also does regular guided tours of the arena and stables.

 (Schweizerhof courtyard and entrance to the treasury)

-The Schatzkammer or Imperial Treasury forms a standalone part of the Kunsthistorisches Museum group.
-The valuables inside include crown jewels, religious relics, and similar items collected by the Habsburgs.
+Exhibits inside include various crown jewels, religious relics, and similar items collected by the Habsburgs.

 The galleries house such baubles as the Habsburg imperial crown, the coronation robes and crown of the Holy Roman Emperor, a rosebush made entirely of gold, the 15th-century ceremonial sword of Emperor Maximilian I, and much more.